USNS Comfort: Persian Gulf War (1990–91)

-During the Persian Gulf War's Operation Desert Storm, Comfort received a call to activate for Desert Shield/Desert Storm 9 August 1990 and departed Baltimore 11 August.
-Comfort was positioned in proximity to Kuwait, just off the coast of Saudi Arabia near Khafji.
-On 12 March 1991, Comfort was under way on her return trip home.
-She arrived in Baltimore on 15 April 1991.
-While deployed, Comfort traveled more than 30000 nmi and consumed almost 3 e6U.S.gal of fuel.
-More than 8,000 outpatients were seen, and 700 inpatients were admitted including four sailors injured in a high-pressure steam leak on USS Iwo Jima.
+During the Gulf War, Comfort received a call to activate for Desert Shield/Desert Storm 9 August 1990 and left Baltimore on 11 August.
+Comfort took station just off the coast of Saudi Arabia near Khafji and Kuwait.
+On 12 March 1991, Comfort headed home, arriving in Baltimore on 15 April 1991.
+She had traveled more than 30000 nmi and consumed almost 3 e6U.S.gal of fuel.
+More than 8,000 outpatients were seen, and 700 inpatients were admitted, including four sailors injured in a high-pressure steam leak on USS Iwo Jima.
 337 surgical procedures were performed.
 Other notable benchmarks include: more than 2,100 safe helicopter activities; 7,000 prescriptions filled; 17,000 laboratory tests completed; 1,600 eyeglasses made; 800,000 meals served and 1,340 radiographic studies, including 141 CT scans.

 Operation Sea Signal (1994)

-Comfort was ordered to activation to serve as migrant processing center for Haitian migrants in 1994.
-During this mission, Comfort served as the first afloat migrant processing center.
-She set out for the Caribbean with a crew of 928 military and civilian personnel from various federal government and international agencies.
+In 1994, Comfort was ordered to serve as a processing center for Haitian migrants, the first ship to act as such a center.
+She set out for the Caribbean with 928 military and civilian personnel from various federal government and international agencies.
 On 16 June 1994 the first Haitian migrants were taken aboard.
-Over the months deployed, the population onboard swelled to 1,100.
-Shortly after, Comfort was ordered to discontinue processing and sailed for Guantanamo Bay Naval Base, Cuba to drop off the remaining 400 migrants.
+Over the months, her population swelled to 1,100.
+Shortly thereafter, Comfort sailed for Guantanamo Bay Naval Base, Cuba, to drop off the remaining 400 migrants.

 Operation Uphold Democracy (1994)

-On 2 September 1994, Comfort was again directed to activate for an unprecedented second deployment.
+On 2 September 1994, Comfort was directed to activate for an unprecedented second deployment in a year.
 Comfort was tasked to provide a 250-bed medically intensive patient capability for the 35,000 Cuban and Haitian migrants supported by Naval Station Guantanamo Bay, Cuba.
 Comfort departed Naval Base Norfolk, Virginia, with a specially configured crew of 566 personnel.
 Following the diplomatic agreement reached between the United States and Haiti, Comfort took up a position off Port-au-Prince ready to receive casualties that might result from the transfer of U.S. and allied forces ashore.
 From 16 September through 2 October 1994, Comfort personnel provided both medical and surgical support to U.S. and allied forces ashore and afloat, emergency humanitarian care to injured Haitian citizens, and participated in various aspects of the Civil Affairs Program in an effort to aid the rebuilding effort of the local healthcare system.
 She returned to Norfolk on 14 October 1994.